Aaron-Bopp/TIM/Finding Harmony.md

 "They just happened to be leaving for a cruise today?"

 "Well, I'm sure they were elated to be gifted an all expenses paid summer long worldwide cruise and were eager to get going."
-Harry was looking a bit sheepish now but her piercing stare and silence he continued.
+Harry was looking a bit sheepish now but at her piercing stare and silence he continued.
 "Hermione I told you there's nothing to worry about, and you should know.
 Now that I have full control of my parents vaults money isn't an issue so do-"

 "Harry how long have you been working on this?"

 "This morning."

 "This.
 Morning."
 Hermione's eyes were hot, tears brimming at their edges.
-"You got this all done this morning Harry.
-Do you even realize what you've done.
+"You got this all done this morning.
+Harry, do you even realize what you've done?
 All expenses paid or not I know there's no way you didn't have to confund them to get them out this quickly.
-Did you even check to see if they had responsibilities to care to.
-Businesses to run.
-Family who will check in on them.
-Did you really think you could just use magic to get a couple of muggles out of your way after everything we've been working on.
+Did you even check to see if they had responsibilities to care to?
+Businesses to run?
+Family who will check in on them?
+Did you really think you could just use magic to get a couple of muggles out of your way after everything we've been working on?
 The whole damn reason we're here!
 Besides you need permits for this stuff Harry!
-You can't just confund any damn muggle you want, we could get in massive trouble!
+You can't just confund any muggle you want, we could get in massive trouble!
 I know the Auror was here but did you tell him that you just broke international law so you could-"

 "Hermione!
 Stop!"
 His voice was muffled as he spoke into her curls.
 His hand wrapped around the back of her head, the other holding her close to his chest.